 - Cost: $5 to $15 a roll

-2. Gummed paper tape.
 Unlike pressure-sensitive paper or poly tape, water-activated gummed paper tape, which you typically wet with a dispenser or sponge, creates a strong, permanent bond that can’t be removed without visibly scarring the cardboard container.
-In fact, gummed paper tape is so strong that it strengthens the box, making it an ideal choice for heavy containers and long-term storage.
-And because one layer suffices, you use less tape.
-A great choice for cartons that will be stored in extremes or heat, cold and/or humidity.
-Also available with crisscrossed filament reinforcement for extra strength.
+Gummed paper tape is so strong that it strengthens the box, making it an ideal choice for heavy containers and long-term storage.
+Because one layer suffices, you use less tape.
+It’s a great choice for cartons that will be stored in extremes or heat, cold and/or humidity.
+It is also available with crisscrossed filament reinforcement for extra strength.

 - Size: a 125-yard roll of 2.75-to-3-inch-wide gummed paper tape will seal 60-80 boxes.